maniospas/smoll/docs/std.md

 15. out of bounds

 # ends\_with
-### ends\_with
+### ends\_with - check whether a string ends with a particular substring sequence
-*Defined in: std/core/string.s line 268*
+*Defined in: std/core/string.s line 276*

 ```rust
 ends_with(str, str) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 15. out of bounds

-### ends\_with
+### ends\_with - check whether a string ends with a particular substring sequence
-*Defined in: std/core/string.s line 268*
+*Defined in: std/core/string.s line 276*

 ```rust
 ends_with(str, cstr _needle) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 15. out of bounds

-### ends\_with
+### ends\_with - check whether a string ends with a particular substring sequence
-*Defined in: std/core/string.s line 268*
+*Defined in: std/core/string.s line 276*

 ```rust
 ends_with(cstr _stack, str) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 15. out of bounds

-### ends\_with
+### ends\_with - check whether a string ends with a particular substring sequence
-*Defined in: std/core/string.s line 268*
+*Defined in: std/core/string.s line 276*

 ```rust
 ends_with(cstr _stack, cstr _needle) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 15. out of bounds

 # contains
-### contains
+### contains - check whether a string contains a needle substring
-*Defined in: std/core/string.s line 284*
+*Defined in: std/core/string.s line 294*

 ```rust
 contains(str, str) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 9. iteration end
 15. out of bounds

-### contains
+### contains - check whether a string contains a needle substring
-*Defined in: std/core/string.s line 284*
+*Defined in: std/core/string.s line 294*

 ```rust
 contains(str, cstr _needle) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 9. iteration end
 15. out of bounds

-### contains
+### contains - check whether a string contains a needle substring
-*Defined in: std/core/string.s line 284*
+*Defined in: std/core/string.s line 294*

 ```rust
 contains(cstr _stack, str) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 9. iteration end
 15. out of bounds

-### contains
+### contains - check whether a string contains a needle substring
-*Defined in: std/core/string.s line 284*
+*Defined in: std/core/string.s line 294*

 ```rust
 contains(cstr _stack, cstr _needle) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 2. null pointer
 19. can only define strings on non-offset buffers
 18. can only define strings on contiguous buffers
+6. nat subtraction would yield a negative
 22. slice out of string bounds
-6. nat subtraction would yield a negative
 9. iteration end
 15. out of bounds

-### contains
+### contains - check whether a string contains a needle character
-*Defined in: std/core/string.s line 277*
+*Defined in: std/core/string.s line 286*

 ```rust
 contains(str, char needle) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 9. iteration end
 2. null pointer

-### contains
+### contains - check whether a string contains a needle character
-*Defined in: std/core/string.s line 277*
+*Defined in: std/core/string.s line 286*

 ```rust
 contains(cstr _stack, char needle) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 7 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 7 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: